Swimmer Dead After Shark Attack On Cape Cod

 Saturday's incident was the second shark attack off of Cape Cod this summer, though multiple sharks have been spotted in the area in recent months, according to WBUR.

-In August, a man was bit by a shark at Long Nook Beach.
-The swimmer, William Lytton of Scarsdale, N.Y., was wading about 30 yards off of the shoreline when he was bit — becoming the first person to be attacked by a shark in Massachusetts waters since 2012, according to WBUR.
+In August, a man was bitten by a shark at Long Nook Beach.
+The swimmer, William Lytton of Scarsdale, N.Y., was wading about 30 yards off of the shoreline when he was bitten — becoming the first person to be attacked by a shark in Massachusetts waters since 2012, according to WBUR.
 Lytton was airlifted to Tufts Medical Center in Boston, where he was treated for deep puncture wounds to his torso and leg.

 At Newcomb Hollow Beach, the site of Saturday's incident, beach goers are greeted by a sign warning them to "Be Shark Smart," according to a local CBS affiliate.
 "The sign advises to avoid swimming near seals, to swim close to shore in waist deep water, and to swim or surf in groups," said the CBS affiliate.